1975 Swiss Grand Prix

-The 1975 Swiss Grand Prix was a non-championship Formula One race held on 24 August 1975 at the Dijon-Prenois racetrack near Dijon, France.
-Circuit racing in Switzerland had been banned after the 1955 Le Mans disaster, whereas the 1975 French Grand Prix was held at Circuit Paul Ricard.
+The 1975 Swiss Grand Prix was a non-championship Formula One race held on 24 August 1975 at the Dijon-Prenois racetrack near Dijon, France, as circuit racing in Switzerland had been banned after the 1955 Le Mans disaster.

+The 1975 French Grand Prix had been held in July at Circuit Paul Ricard, and the Swiss GP took place a week after the 1975 Austrian Grand Prix, two weeks before the 1975 Italian Grand Prix.
+Only the 1982 Swiss Grand Prix was part of the championship.

+Report

+The week before in Austria, 30 cars had been entered, and 29 raced.
+The championship leaders Niki Lauda and Carlos Reutemann were not among the 16 entrants of this race.

-Jean-Pierre Jarier took pole from Emerson Fittipaldi, with home favourite Clay Regazzoni third and Jochen Mass in fourth.
-Patrick Depailler qualified fifth and rounded out the drivers to lap the circuit in under a minute.
+Jean-Pierre Jarier took pole from reigning champion Emerson Fittipaldi, with home favourite Clay Regazzoni third and Jochen Mass in the other McLaren in fourth.
+Patrick Depailler qualified fifth and rounded out the five drivers in four makes to lap the short circuit in under a minute.

 Fittipaldi's clutch slipped on the line and after 2 laps he retired completely.
 Jarier led from home favourite Clay Regazzoni, Depailler, Mass and John Watson.
 James Hunt was maintaining 6th place, despite suffering dreadful handling problems.
 Losing power on the corners, he soon lost position to Carlos Pace and Ronnie Peterson.

 Jarier's lead had built up and he looked certain to obtain his first Formula One victory.
 Gearbox drive problems thwarted him though and a bitterly disappointed Jarier retired on lap 34.

 Peterson also passed Watson to take 5th before the close, leaving the order at the end as Regazzoni, Depailler, Mass, Peterson, Watson, Pace.
-It was the only time in the history of the Swiss Grand Prix that a Swiss driver won the race.
+It was the only time in the short history of the Swiss Grand Prix that a Swiss driver won the race.